Medical Reserve Corps

 What is the Medical Reserve Corps?

-The Medical Reserve Corps (MRC) is a national network of volunteers that are organized at a state, regional or local level to improve the health and safety of their communities.
-The National MRC Program is overseen by the Administration for Strategic Preparedness & Response (https://aspr.hhs.gov/MRC/Pages/index.aspx).
+The Medical Reserve Corps (MRC) is a national network of volunteers who work at the state, regional, and local levels to improve community health and safety.
+The National MRC Program, managed by the Administration for Strategic Preparedness and Response (ASPR), supports these volunteers across the country.

 Why is the Medical Reserve Corps Needed?